-WHEREAS, the City Council finds that annexation is in the best interest of the City and of the contiguous territory; now therefore,
+WHEREAS, the Rainier City Council finds that annexation of developed property is in the best interest of the City and of the contiguous territory; now therefore,

-BE IT RESOLVED, that the Rainier City Council does hereby allow annexation of contiguous properties into city limits by property owner initiation and City initiated annexation of properties that are a danger to public health.
+BE IT RESOLVED, that the Rainier City Council does hereby allow annexation of properties within the Urban Growth Boundary into city limits by property owner initiation and City initiated annexation of properties that are a danger to public health or for a reason that the City deems necessary.

-Adopted by the Rainier City Council at a, 2021 and effective this date. regularly scheduled meeting thereof, on the day of
+Adopted by the Rainier City Council at a regularly scheduled meeting thereof, on the day of , 202 and effective this date.

 City of Rainier, Oregon

 Jerry Cole, Mayor

 ATTEST:

-W. Scott Jorgensen, City Administrator
+City Recorder